rust-lang/rfcs/text/0000-target-extension.md

 In the current situation, `libc` crate has no way to deal in a stable way with these changes.
 It could only support two incompatible OS version together by only defining the common subset.
+Depending the breaking part, it could result removed feature in rustc (removing `si_addr` for OpenBSD would break stack overflow detection), or even breaking rustc itself (removing `ino_t` for FreeBSD).

-Additionally, in order to switch `libc` from one OS version to another, it would be required to do a breaking change at `libc` level (incrementing major version of `libc` itself) which is undesirable.
+Additionally, in order to switch `libc` from one OS version to another, it would be required to do a breaking change at `libc` level (incrementing major version of `libc` itself) which is undesirable for this purpose.

 The purpose of extending Rust `Target` type to follow LLVM Triple definition is